-* One of his songs was inspired by The Beatles and was titled, "The Soho Sereande,"and is now available to download online from CD Baby -- click box below to order this song.
+* One of his early songs was inspired by a visit to London and also hearing the Beatles when they first became popular in England and Germany, and his song, "The Soho Sereande,"and is now available to download online from CD Baby -- click box below to hear this song.

 * How he wrote the title song of his memoir after walking around New York City in a state of musical exhilaration, feeling "Free As The Breeze" (Chapter 10).

 This song is now available on one of his CDs:

 Now avilable and only at this site